robertjanssen/icares-study-api-documentation/docs/Examples/Queries/Forms/Education_Choice_Test.md

 Retrieves the form definition for the **Education Choice Test**.

-The response contains the test type, questions, help texts and available answers.
+Retrieves the complete form definition for the the test type, questions, help texts and available answers.

 ---